jsdom/jsdom/README.md

 #### Advanced configuration

-_This resource loader system is new as of jsdom v12.0.0, and we'd love your feedback on whether it meets your needs and how easy it is to use.
-Please file an issue to discuss!_

 To more fully customize jsdom's resource-loading behavior, you can pass an instance of the `ResourceLoader` class as the `resources` option value:

 ```js